Arction/lcjs-analysis/README.md

 ```
 This creates a basic progressive random generator and uses the Stream API to output the data to console.

+> Note: You should newer create a new instance of any generator using the `new` keyword.
+Generators should only be created with the `create...` functions.

 ## Generators

 | Generator | Description |